Vittorio Grilli: Minister of Economy and Finances

 Grilli replaced Mario Monti as minister of economy and finances on 11 July 2012.
 Grilli was also a member of the economic and financial policy coordinating committee established in July 2012 of which other members were Monti, Ignazio Visco, the governor of the Bank of Italy, and Corrado Passera, economic development minister.
 The committee was chaired by Monti.

 On 9 September 2012, Grilli announced that Italy's current financial status was not required to apply for the new euro-zone aid program.
 In December 2012, he reported that he did not have any plan to work in a government post or a treasury position after the 2013 February general election in Italy.
 Grilli's term as economy minister ended in April 2013, and Fabrizio Saccomanni succeeded him in the post.

 Other activities

 Grilli has been a member of the European Group of the Trilateral Commission since June 2022.

 Recognition

 Grilli was awarded the Gold Medal of Bocconi University (1981), the Saint Vincent Prize for Economics (1992), the Tarantelli Prize for the best economic idea (2004), the 2005 Bocconi Prize, and the Guido Carli Prize for the best new financial initiative - Fund for SMEs (2010).
 In 2011, he was also awarded Grand Cross Knight (Cavaliere di Gran Croce).

 Personal life

-Grilli's first spouse, Lisa Lowestein, is an art expert.
+Grilli's first spouse, Lisa Lowenstein, is an art expert.
 It was rumoured that she was hired by the Finmeccanica group as a consultant in September 2012.
 However, the firm denied the reports.